 Anne-Christine replied that Shaun was “on one of his rampages,” and that she just needed a calm place to sit.

-From then on, Anne-Christine often took refuge at the restaurant first thing in the morning, sometimes because Shaun had literally pushed her out the door, Alessandra says.
+From then on, Anne-Christine often took refuge at the restaurant first thing in the morning, sometimes because Shaun had literally pushed her out the door.
 She’d have a cup of coffee and a cigarette, biding her time until Shaun left for work.
 After the restaurant closed at night, she’d confide in Alessandra over a glass of red wine.

 She was desperately trying to stay on Shaun’s good side, she told Alessandra, but he was never happy with her for long.